sebGilR/private-events/README.md

 > Private Events is a project created to practice Rails associations.
 The app includes user creation and login, event creation, and attending events.

+## Potential Features

+- Create a more attractive UI.
+-

 ## Models created

 - User